dktsudgg/TCPModule/README.md

 ## Development setup

-you have to install java runtime.
+you have to install java runtime.( 1.8 )

 ## TCP Protocol explanation
 I designed tcp protocol shape like this.